michaelpq/michaelpq.github.io/_posts/2015-07-31-postgres-9-6-feature-highlight-base-backup-slot.markdown

 base backup has been started and the moment a standby node performing streaming and using this base backup connects to its parent node.
-In the former case, some users may not have a WAL archive set up (well they normally should to be able to recover from only base backups) for a reason or another.
-In the later case, setting up wal\_keep\_segments is not an exact science, and if the server faces a peak of activity you may still finish with a missing WAL segment on the original node.
+In the former case, some users may not have a WAL archive set up (well they normally should to be able to recover from only base backups).
+In the later case, setting up wal\_keep\_segments is not an exact science, and if the server faces a peak of activity you may still finish with a missing WAL segments on the original node.

 Well, this is where [physical replication slots] (http://www.postgresql.org/docs/devel/static/warm-standby.html#STREAMING-REPLICATION-SLOTS)